When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best Organic Nursing Pads

-These pads are hypoallergenic, come with a storage bag, and use a leak-proof backing to help cut down on embarrassment for nursing mothers.
+These pads are hypoallergenic, come with a storage bag, an e-book and use a leak-proof backing to help cut down on embarrassment for nursing mothers.
 The multi-pack comes in four colors and the pads are machine washable and dryer friendly.
-This set doesn’t include a laundry bag.
+This set does include a laundry bag.

 Pros